wpmetabox/mb-yoast-seo/readme.txt

 1. Plugin in action

 == Changelog ==

+= 1.3.7 - 2021-07-21 =
+* Fix Yoast SEO not counting text, due to change in the Yoast SEO's API.

 = 1.3.6 =
 * Fixed: Make the plugin works when activate individually and in AIO